Skip to content

 ETSI TS 103 097 Standard European message authentication and trust validation.
 Credential Management Authorities

 ISO 19091 Standard Harmonized SPaT/MAP message format (internationalized SAE).
-Application and Service Providers, End Users and Deployers
+Application and Service Providers Infrastructure Owners and Operators

 ISO/TR 21186-1 Standard Use cases and profiles for secure data exchange.
 Application and Service Providers